-If you participate in the Virginia Sickness and Disability Program (VSDP), you have income protection if you can't work because of a non-work-related or work-related illness or injury; there are eligibility periods for some coverage.
+You have income protection through the Virginia Sickness and Disability Program (VSDP) if you can't work because of a non-work-related or work-related illness or injury; there are eligibility periods for some coverage.
 If you are disabled in the line of duty, you also may be eligible for an enhanced VSDP benefit.
-If you do not participate in VSDP, you are eligible to be considered for VRS disability retirement if you have a non-work-related or work-related disability that prevents you from performing your job and is likely to be permanent.

-See: Chapter 5 - Group Life and Long-Term Care Insurance Programs

-Chapter 6 - Virginia Sickness and Disability Program (VSDP)
+See: Chapter 5 - Group Life and Long-Term Care Insurance Programs Chapter 6 - Virginia Sickness and Disability Program (VSDP)